Purchases made through links earn us a small commission, at no extra cost to you.

 Looking back, the places we enjoyed most were the archaeological sites and natural areas where we could hike and be immersed in beautiful scenery.
 We didn’t connect emotionally with any of the cities.

-As much fun as we had, and as incredible as the sights were, for some reason we didn’t fall in love with South America.
+As much fun as we had, and as incredible as the sights were, for some reason we didn’t fall in love with most the places we visited on this trip to South America.
 That really bothers me.
 It surprises me too since ruins are some of my favourite places to visit and South America, Peru especially, had so many fascinating archaeological sites.

 I know it’s not realistic to fall in love with absolutely everywhere I go.
 Still, it’s nice to return home with those intense emotions that keep you smiling long after the trip is over.